Maikhell/automaticSortingOnStartup/README.md

-# AutomaticSortingOnStartup By John Michael Camara
+# AutomaticFilesSortingOnStartup By John Michael Camara

 ## Introduction
 This script enables users to **automatically sort downloaded files** based on their file types every time they download something in their browser.
 The script **runs on startup and continuously operates in the background**.
 It is executed using Windows PowerShell, providing a seamless and efficient way to organize downloaded files without manual intervention.